-Maryland Police Stop COVID Positive Child From Boarding Plane At BWI After Health Department Couldn't Reach Mother
+Maryland Police Stop COVID-Positive Child From Boarding Plane At BWI After Health Department Couldn't Reach Mother

 LINTHICUM, Md.
 (WJZ) — A mother and child were stopped from boarding a plane bound for Puerto Rico from Baltimore-Washington Thurgood Marshall Airport on Thanksgiving eve by Maryland State Police after they learned the child had tested positive for COVID-19.

 State Police Sgt.
 Travis Nelson told WJZ they were contacted by the Wicomico Health Department about a child who had tested positive for coronavirus.
-They told police they couldn’t get in touch with the mother of the child to notify them.
+The health department told police they couldn’t get in touch with the mother of the child to notify them.

 CORONAVIRUS COVERAGE: